City ends run of losses to Chelsea with 1-0 win in EPL

 And, in the end, it required a lucky break to make the breakthrough after Joao Cancelo’s shot from the edge of the area landed at the feet of the Brazil forward, who was again used as a right winger at Stamford Bridge.

-City regularly picked up Chelsea on the break after that, and only a goal-line clearance by Thiago Silva, who came on for the injured Reece James in the first half, prevented Jesus adding a second.
+City regularly picked off Chelsea on the break after that, and only a goal-line clearance by Thiago Silva, who came on for the injured Reece James in the first half, prevented Jesus adding a second.

-As for Chelsea, it had the kind of striker Guardiola craves — in Romelu Lukaku — but he barely saw the ball.
+As for Chelsea, it had the kind of striker Guardiola craves — Lukaku — but he barely saw the ball.
 And when he did, his link-up play was off.

+The hosts missed the energy of injured midfielder Mason Mount, in particular.

+“Today the guys were outstanding,” Guardiola said.
+“At this stadium and against this opponent, to do what we have done makes me so proud.”

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports